KhrulSergey/user-management-full/README.md

 ### Sugar

 1. PostgreSQL and MongoDB connection in one Java Spring project.
-2. Thymeleaf templates for web pages
+2. Thymeleaf templates for web pages with multi language option
 3. REST API for manage entities.
 4. Complex dependencies and connections between Domain models.
 5. Password generator (64 bit lenght, SHA512 method, using static Salt).